AztecProtocol/engineering-designs/docs/custom-slashing/dd.md

 The first slashing event to be implemented will be for the case where a validator did not attest to a proven block.

-This will be done by an `InactivityWatcher`, which will:
+This will be done by an `Sentinel`, which will `implement Watcher`:

 - listen for L2 blocks `chain-proven` events emitted from the `L2BlockStream`
 - for each slot, call `Sentinel.processSlot` to get a map of validators and whether they voted